akkartik/mu/mu.md

 - `fn main -> x/ebx: int`
 - `fn main args: (addr array (addr array byte)) -> x/ebx: int`

-(The names of the inout and output are flexible.
-Strings are addresses to arrays of bytes, or `(addr array byte)` in Mu.)
+(The names of the inout and output are flexible.)

+Mu encloses multi-word types in parentheses, and types can get quite expressive.
+For example, you read `main`'s inout type as "an address to an array of addresses to arrays of bytes."
+Since addresses to arrays of bytes are almost always strings in Mu, you'll quickly learn to mentally shorten this type to "an address to an array of strings".

 ## Blocks